 Search myodfw.com

-Columbia Fishing March 5, 2026 Current and upcoming fishing opportunities: Columbia River regulation updates for the 2026 sturgeon fishery are posted, and regulation changes for the 2026 spring Chinook fishery are posted.
+Columbia Fishing March 12, 2026 Current and upcoming fishing opportunities: Columbia River regulation changes for the 2026 spring Chinook fishery are posted.
 Please see the fishing regulation update page for details.
 Announcements For the latest regulations, including in-season changes See the fishing regulations update page.
 Forecasts for 2026 Columbia River Spring Chinook, Summer Chinook and Sockeye are available here.
 Fish consumption advisories The Oregon Health Authority has issued consumption guidelines for parts of the Columbia River due to high levels of mercury and/or PCBs.
-Fish with these chemicals look, act…
+Fish with these chemicals look, act, smell and taste like any other fish, so caution is…

 A black bear tried its best to get into a Neskowin homeowner's bear resistant trash can.
 The homeowner then built a small shed to enclose the trash can.
 The persistent bear left its prints and claw marks on the shed but did not succeed in breaking into it.
 This resident…